Anne Brontë: Juvenilia

-Around 1831, when Anne was eleven, she and Emily broke away from Charlotte and Branwell to create and develop their own fantasy world, "Gondal".
+Around 1831, when Anne was eleven, she and Emily broke away from the Angrian world of Charlotte and Branwell to create and develop their own fantasy world, "Gondal".
 Anne and Emily were particularly close, especially after Charlotte left for Roe Head School in January 1831.
-Charlotte's friend Ellen Nussey visited Haworth in 1833 and reported that Emily and Anne were "like twins" and "inseparable companions".
-She described Anne so:
+Charlotte's friend Ellen Nussey visited Haworth in 1833 and reported that Emily and Anne were "inseparable companions".
+She described Anne in these words:

 Anne took lessons from Charlotte after Charlotte had returned from Roe Head.
-Charlotte returned to Roe Head as a teacher on 29 July 1835, accompanied by Emily as a pupil.
+Charlotte had returned to Roe Head as a teacher on 29 July 1835, accompanied by Emily, who was a pupil.
 Emily's tuition was largely financed by Charlotte's teaching.
-Emily was unable to adapt to life at school and was physically ill from homesickness within a few months.
-She was withdrawn from school by October and replaced by Anne.
+However, Emily was unable to adapt to life at school and suffered from severe homesickness.
+She was withdrawn from school in October, and Anne took her place there.

-Anne was 15 and it was her first time away from home.
+At this point, Anne was 15 and it was her first time away from home.
 She made few friends at Roe Head.
 She was quiet and hardworking and determined to stay to acquire the education which she would need to support herself.
-She stayed for two years and returned home only during Christmas and summer holidays.
+She stayed for two years and returned home only during the Christmas and summer holidays.
 She won a good-conduct medal in December 1836.
-Charlotte's letters almost never mention Anne while Anne was at Roe Head, which might imply that they were not close, but Charlotte was at least concerned about Anne's health.
-By December 1837 Anne had become seriously ill with gastritis and embroiled in religious crisis.
-A Moravian minister was called to see her several times during her illness, suggesting her distress was caused, in part, by conflict with the local Anglican clergy.
-Charlotte wrote to their father and he brought Anne home.
+Charlotte's letters from Roe Head seldom mention Anne.
+By December 1837 Anne had become seriously ill with gastritis.
+A Moravian minister was called to see her several times during her illness, suggesting her distress was caused, in part, by a crisis of faith triggered by the staunch Calvinism of the school.
+Concerned for her sister's health, Charlotte wrote to their father and he brought Anne home.

 Employment at Blake Hall

-A year after leaving the school, and aged 19, Anne was seeking a teaching position.
-She was the daughter of a poor clergyman and needed to earn money.
+On leaving the school, Anne began to seek a teaching position.
+As the daughter of a poor clergyman, she needed to earn a living.
 Her father had no private income and the parsonage would revert to the church on his death.
-Teaching or working as a governess were among few options for a poor and educated woman.
-In April 1839 Anne started work as a governess for the Ingham family at Blake Hall, near Mirfield.
+Teaching or working as a governess were among the few employment options for a woman of her background.
+In April 1839 Anne, now aged 19, started work as a governess for the Ingham family at Blake Hall, near Mirfield.

 The children in her charge were spoiled and disobedient.
 Anne had great difficulty controlling them and little success in educating them.
 She was not allowed to punish them, and when she complained about their behaviour she received no support and was criticised for being incapable.
-The Inghams were dissatisfied with their children's progress and dismissed Anne.
-She returned home in 1839 at Christmas.
-At home also were Charlotte and Emily, who had left their positions, and Branwell.
-Anne's time at Blake Hall was so traumatic that she reproduced it in almost perfect detail in her novel Agnes Grey.
+The Inghams were dissatisfied with their children's progress and after nine months, Anne was dismissed.
+She returned home in December 1839 to join Charlotte and Emily, who had also left their positions.
+Anne's unhappy time at Blake Hall is believed to have been the principal inspiration for her novel Agnes Grey.